UK Inheritance Tax Rates: What You Need to Know

 Spousal Exemption

-Transfers between spouses are generally exempt from Inheritance Tax.
+Transfers between spouses are exempt from Inheritance Tax.
 This means that if you leave your estate to your spouse, it will not be subject to Inheritance Tax.
 This exemption also applies to transfers made during your lifetime.

 Civil Partner Exemption